 This lack of clarity and mixing of terminology has hampered implementation: Gartner estimates that the AI networking adoption rate is less than 10%.
 This indicates that enterprises are interested, but need more clarification on the technology and what it does.

-• Inaccurate AI recommendations leading to incorrect network configurations, creating unnecessary complexity or causing outages or other issues.
+Inaccurate AI recommendations can lead to incorrect network configurations, creating unnecessary complexity, or causing outages or other issues.
 This can stem from incorrect prompts from users, or occur when a system hasn’t been trained correctly or with enough data.

 Gartner predicts that by 2027, 90% of enterprises will use some AI to automate day 2 network operations.
 Similarly, the firm says that by 2026, genAI technology will account for 20% of initial network configuration, up from near zero in 2023.